Finding the Correct Tire and Wheel Combination for Your Vehicle

 At Film at Eleven, we take four-wheeling and performance seriously.
 We are the premier accessory shop for all your off-road, performance, lighting, and stereo needs.
 We will install our parts or yours from lift kits, lowering kits, grill guards, custom bumpers, winches, exhaust systems, lockers, ring and pinions, lighting, and audio.

 We can align your vehicle also, even lifted or lowered cars and trucks.

 We sell and install new and used toppers and new Tourneau covers.

 We sell and install wheels and tires for both cars and trucks and can even diagnose and replace TPMS (tire pressure monitor system) sensors.

 Our window tint professionals are second to none, and offer a lifetime warranty on our Solar Gard Window Film and installation.

 Adding electronics to modern day vehicles has become a challenge for the 12 volt industry, but our experienced technicians have the ability and resources to tackle almost any vehicle.
 We stay current on new developments so we can integrate your audio, video, remote start, cruise control, backup system, or alarm seamlessly into your vehicle.
 Film at Eleven’s professionals can install replacement leather for your seats, heated seats, seat covers, new headliners, and many other interior items.
-We sell and install trailer brake controllers and trailer plug-ins.

 Our team of professionals have over 75 years of combined experience to give you peace of mind when working on your vehicle.